Eschatologue/CM_wiki/docs/spells/description/h.md

 **Components:** V, S
 **Duration:** Instantaneous

 You unleash virulent magic on a creature you can see within range.
 The target makes a Constitution saving throw.
 On a failed save, it takes 14d6 Necrotic damage, and its Hit Point maximum is reduced by an amount equal to the Necrotic damage it took.
 On a successful save, it takes half as much damage only.
-This spell can’t reduce a target’s Hit Point maximum below 1.
+This spell can't reduce a target's Hit Point maximum below 1.

 ---